Archive for category MolBio Carnival

 I had a great time reviewing the wide variety of posts discussing the molecular basis of life that were submitted and I thank everyone who contributed.

 1) Let’s start things off with some cancer-related blogging.
-Cancer can recur in a patient a long time after removal of the primary tumour, with latency periods that range from years even to decades.
-The pause can be explained by ‘cancer dormancy’, a condition in which the disease persists but displays no symptoms.
+Cancer can recur in a patient a long time after removal of the primary tumour, with latency periods that range from years to even decades.
+The pause can be explained by ‘cancer dormancy’, a condition in which the disease persists, but displays no symptoms.
 Michael Scott Long at Phased, comments on a recent review in which the authors discuss several aspects of this phenomenon, whose understanding could lead to “new insights into cancer biology and possibly improved treatment”.

 Does that mean you should stop drinking?
 Read to find out!

 3) Effective treatment of bacterial infections requires that we are actually able to detect them before they become systemic or cause significant tissue damage.
 Even though several contrast agents have been developed, their specificity and sensitivity are far from optimal.
 LabRat, at her new home at Scientific American, highlights a new family of contrast agents that seems to tackle these problems, allowing for an accurate and sensitive imaging of bacteria in vivo.